MSC72m/media_downloader/README.md

 ## Overview

-The Social Media Toolkit is a sophisticated, cross-platform application designed to streamline the process of downloading media content from various social media platforms.
+The Media Downloader is a sophisticated, cross-platform application designed to streamline the process of downloading media content from various Media Downloader platforms.
 Built with Python and featuring a modern, intuitive GUI, this toolkit empowers users to easily archive and manage their favorite online content.

 ## Key Features

-- **Multi-Platform Support**: Seamlessly download content from major social media sites.
+- **Multi-Platform Support**: Seamlessly download content from major Media Downloader sites.
 - **Customizable Downloads**: Choose video quality, audio-only options, and more.
 - **Bulk Processing**: Queue multiple downloads for efficient batch processing.
 - **User Authentication**: Securely log in to platforms like Instagram for expanded access.